-The Committee has oversight of the general administration of base salaries, salary grades and salary range structure for the Company's 58 executives.
+The Committee has oversight of the general administration of base salaries, salary grades and salary range structure for the Company's 60 executives.
 The Committee regularly reviews each senior executive's base salary.
-Base salaries are conservative and are targeted below market levels.
+Base salaries are competitive and are targeted at market levels.
 The Committee authorizes base salary adjustments in recognition of the executive's level of responsibilities, performance, prior experience, breadth of knowledge, internal equity issues and external pay practices.

 The normal interval between salary reviews for most executives is 12 months, however, senior executive salary reviews are conducted at 15- to 18-month intervals.
-Executive salary actions, comprised of merit pay, equity adjustments and promotional increases for 1998 averaged 4.3 percent on an annualized basis.
-Merit increases averaged 3.4 percent.
-Mr. Gross' salary remained at \$570,000 during 1998, noting his retirement as Chairman and Chief Executive Officer on December 31, 1998.
-Mr. Nutter was elected Chairman, President and Chief Executive Officer effective January 1, 1999, at a base salary of \$420,000.
+Executive salary actions, comprised of merit pay, equity adjustments and promotional increases for 1999 averaged 5.3 percent on an annualized basis.
+Merit increases averaged 4.5 percent.
+Mr. Nutter's base salary during 1999 remained at \$420,000.